Build a Dashboard

 Now open the project in Cursor and try this prompt:

-I have a Hyperstack ORE dashboard running using the react-ore template.
+I have a Arete ORE dashboard running using the react-ore template.
 Update the mining grid so each square is coloured as a heatmap based on the amount of SOL deployed to that square — more SOL should glow brighter.
 Keep the existing dark theme.

 “Command not found” errors — You may need to install Node.js first.
 Download the LTS version from nodejs.org, install it, then restart your AI tool and try again.